Transition from adiabatic inspiral to plunge for eccentric binaries: Conclusions

 In this paper, we have constructed tools to determine the end of a small-mass-ratio eccentric binary's adiabatic inspiral, and to smoothly connect the worldline describing such an inspiraling system to the final plunge.
 Our approach builds a transition solution connecting inspiral to plunge that follows the conceptual framework of the pioneering model developed in OT00 \cite{OriThorne2000}.
 As in OT00, our model uses input from frequency-domain black hole perturbation theory to compute how an orbit's integrals of motion evolve due to the backreaction of GWs.
 Our description of the smaller body's motion through the transition to plunge is based on using the radial geodesic equation with the orbit integrals evolving due to backreaction, doing so in a regime in which the change is too rapid to be described by an adiabatic approximation.

-The analysis of OT00 (which focuses on circular and equatorial orbits) demonstrated that the radial behavior through the transition and plunge can be described using a fairly simple ``universal'' solution which, by using simple scaling rules, describes the post-inspiral radial behavior for all black hole spins and mass ratios\footnote{At least all mass ratios small enough that it is valid to use black hole perturbation theory.}.
+The analysis of OT00 (which focuses on circular and equatorial orbits) demonstrated that the radial behavior through the transition and plunge can be described using a fairly simple ``universal'' solution which, by using simple scaling rules, describes the post-inspiral radial behavior for all\footnote{At least all mass ratios small enough that it is valid to use black hole perturbation theory.} black hole spins and mass ratios.
 The model developed in AH19 \cite{ApteHughes2019} showed that this universal radial solution works for all quasi-circular configurations, including those for which the orbits are inclined out of the equatorial plane.

 In strong contrast to these previous works, the solution that we find for transition and plunge following eccentric equatorial inspiral does {\it not} admit a universal solution for the radial behavior.
 We instead find radial dynamics which depend very strongly on the phase of the radial motion.
 That the transition and plunge will have such a strong dependence on this phase is clear on physical grounds: two adiabatic inspirals which are identical except for the starting value of this phase may enter the transition in very different radial configurations.
 One may approach the transition near periapsis, and proceed quickly to plunge; the other may enter the transition near apoapsis and require an additional half cycle of radial motion before plunging.
 This dependence on the radial phase leads to a substantial spread in the final behavior of otherwise identical eccentric inspiraling systems, as shown in Fig.\ \ref{fig:chir0Compare}.
+We note that we find this behavior for all the cases that we have examined, which includes both additional spin values for prograde inspiral and plunge and several examples of retrograde\footnote{Because the retrograde LSO is at larger values of $p$ than the prograde LSO, the GW-driven inspiral of the periapsis tends to be significantly smaller than in the prograde case.
+For large values of $a$, it may thus be necessary for retrograde adiabatic inspiral data to come even closer to the LSO than the offset $\delta p = 10^{-4}M$ that, as discussed in Sec.\ \ref{sec:adiabinsp}, we used throughout this analysis.} inspiral and plunge.